Protectorate General to Pacify the North: Second Turkic Khaganate

+8th century

 In 708 Anbei's seat was moved to the Western Shouxiang city near modern Wuyuan County, Inner Mongolia.
+Western Shouxian city was a center of Tang-Turk trade.
+The Tang sent several hundred thousand bolts of silk every year to Western Shouxiang city to trade for Turk horses.

+In 709, Emperor Zhongzong of Tang re-established military garrisons at the cities of Western, Middle, and Eastern Shouxiang to protect the northern loop of the Yellow River in Inner Mongolia.

 In 714 the Chanyu Protectorate was revived in Yunzhong while Anbei was re-located to the Middle Shouxiang city, near modern Baotou.

+After the death of Qapaghan Qaghan in 715, various tribes arrived along the Tang northern borderlands and some Turks were allowed to settle in the northern Ordos Plateau.
+Some of them rebelled.
+Wang Jun (660–732) led reinforcements to the west of the Yellow River, killing 1,500 enemies and capturing some 1,400 people as well as livestock.
+As a reward he was appointed head of troops and stationed in northern Guannei.

+In 720, Wang Jun suspected that two Toquz Oghuz tribes camping along the northern loop of the Yellow River were plotting to pillage cities in the region.
+He sent a secret message to the Emperor requesting permission to kill them.
+In the autumn Wang lured over 800 tribal leaders to a banquet and killed them in an ambush.
+To the west, two Toquz Oghuz tribes became alarmed by Wang Jun's actions, but the military chief of the region, Zhang Yue, personally went to their tents to placate them.
+The next year, the Toquz Oghuz tribes of northern Hedong sent troops to help Wang Jun in putting down a rebellion in Guannei.

 In 749 the seat was moved to the military settlement of Hengsai, near modern-day Urad Middle Banner.

 Due to unfavorable farming conditions near the Hengsai settlement, Guo Ziyi resettled the army near modern Urad Front Banner in 755 and renamed it Da'an and then Tiande Army.

 Following the An Lushan Rebellion from 755 to 763, the Chanyu and Anbei protectorates lost any real authority and survived in name only.
 Due to the taboo of An Lushan's name, the Anbei Protectorate was renamed the Zhenbei Protectorate in 757, which meant "Protectorate General to Suppress the North."
 In 758, it was relocated to Western Shouxiang city.
 The Chanyu Protectorate came under control of the Zhenwu Jiedushi (758–764).

 In 840 a group of Uyghurs attacked the Tiande Army.

 In 843 the Chanyu Protectorate was renamed back to Anbei Protectorate.